Talks & Interviews

 “New dialogue series explores open expression and free speech”

-Penn Today | Print February 8, 2024
+| Print February 8, 2024

 The inaugural event of the University of Pennsylvania’s “Living the Hard Promise” dialogue series featured a conversation with history professor Sophia Rosenfeld, examining the purpose, history, and challenges of open expression on campus.